Department of Psychology and Sociology

 Additional undergraduate courses may be needed to allow students to enroll in specific TAMUK graduate courses.
 Applicants to the programs must have an undergraduate Psychology GPA of at least 3.0 and a preferred GRE score of 297 (Verbal and Quantitative).

 To apply for admission to either of the graduate programs, applicants must submit GRE scores, undergraduate transcripts, a personal statement, a Curriculum Vitae, and three (3) letters of recommendation.
-In addition, applicants for the MA in Counseling program must complete an interview with the Graduate Admissions Review committee.
+Contact the Department Chair for application details and deadlines.
+In general, applications are accepted during the Spring semester for admission in the Fall.

 The Master of Arts degree in Counseling Psychology is designed for students desiring to provide applied mental health services; it prepares students to sit for the state Licensed Professional Counselor exam.
 The LPC requirements include 60 hours of courses, as required by the Texas Board of Licensed Professional Counselor Examiners.
 Students graduating with an MA in Counseling Psychology find employment in a variety of settings including community and state mental health agencies, university wellness centers, substance abuse treatment centers, and private practice.
 Students also often pursue teaching and research careers at community colleges and universities.
 Graduates also obtain doctoral degrees in Clinical or Counseling Psychology.